 Add flavor and balance with spices

 Spices are not just great flavor enhancers — they come with therapeutic properties as well.
-Our Organic Churnas are precise blends of spices and seasonings that include all six ayurvedic tastes.
+Our Organic Churnas are precise blends of spices and seasonings that include all six ayurvedic tastes (sugarcane mixing with other spices creates a slight sour taste).
 Sauté the Churna in ghee and add to your dishes; add some to soups, stews and sauces as they're cooking; or sprinkle over prepared vegetables or rice at the table.
 Convenient, and mouth-wateringly delicious!

-Organic Kapha Churna Stimulating Spice Mix is a zesty blend of Ginger, Black pepper, Coriander and other spices.
+Stimulating Organic Kapha Churna is a zesty blend of ginger, black pepper, coriander and other spices.

 The exotic colors and heady aromas of spices can elevate an ordinary dish into a sublime feast for the senses of sight, smell and taste.
 What's more, most spices also come with therapeutic properties, so every meal that includes spices can become an experience in enhancing health and well-being.
 Ayurveda, the ancient system of healing from India, has been singing the praises of spices as "wonder foods" for thousands of years.
 Spices are ingredients in many synergistic ayurvedic herbal formulations, and an ayurvedic expert, when giving you advice, is as likely to recommend specific spices to include in your diet as to suggest herbal supplements for you to take.

 - Organic dried ground ginger is a warming spice, contributing the pungent taste.
 It helps pacify Vata and Kapha and increases Pitta.

 - Organic black pepper is considered an important healing spice in ayurveda.
 It has cleansing and antioxidant properties, and it is a bioavailability enhancer — it helps transport the benefits of other herbs to the different parts of the body.
 It helps the free flow of oxygen to the brain; helps enhance digestion and circulation; and stimulates the appetite.